umarhunter/what-a-match/README.md

 # What-A-Match

-This project provides a demonstration of Gale-Shapley's (1962) and Irving's (1985) algorithms for Stable Matching and Stable Roommate (respectively).
+This project provides a demonstration of Gale-Shapley's (1962) and Irving's (1985) algorithms for Stable Matching and Stable Roommate (respectively) using the open-source Python ```matching``` library.
 This project was created as my final project for Hunter College's **CSCI49387: Distributed Artificial Intelligence** taught by Dr. Anita Raja.

-A long term goal is to also incorporate Niclas Boehmer & Klaus Heeger's paper "Adapting Stable Matchings to Forced and Forbidden Pairs" [[AAMAS 2023]](https://arxiv.org/abs/2204.10040) so we can adapt our matches as the scenarios shift.
+A long term goal is to incorporate illustrations of Niclas Boehmer & Klaus Heeger's paper "Adapting Stable Matchings to Forced and Forbidden Pairs" [[AAMAS 2023]](https://arxiv.org/abs/2204.10040) so we can adapt our matches as the scenarios shift.

 ## Demo

 This project is **not complete** as of right now.
 Nevertheless, current progress can be seen on the [deployed website](https://whatamatch-06b09a339de1.herokuapp.com/).

-## Installation
+## Local Installation

 Clone the project